Bewolf2/AR-Unity/README.md

 AR-Unity
 ========

-This is a Unity application, using the augmented reality library ALVAR.
+This is an application in the Unity game engine, using the augmented reality library ALVAR.

 It detects markers captured by the webcam, and applies an object on them.